egeminiani/simpsons/README.md

 * **Exploratory data analysis**: this allows us to discover, among other things, the most popular characters, the locations where they usually interact, how the ratings and views have evolved across almost 30 seasons, and whether the appearance of guest stars has had any impact on the show ratings.

 * **Text analysis**: the availability of the script lines allows up to plunge into The Simpsons' world, and investigate the most recurrent and peculiar (as measured by tf-idf) words and bigrams, and the underlying sentiments.
-Thanks to Latent Dirichlet Allocation (LDA) analysis, we uncovered the main topics of the series, which include social life, family, school, and work relationships.
+Through a Latent Dirichlet Allocation (LDA) analysis, we can uncover the main topics of the show, such as family, school, social life, and work relationships.

 ## Usage